fengyuanchen/cropperjs/README.md

 Change the drag mode.

-**Tips:** You can toggle the "crop" and "move" mode by double click on the cropper.
+**Tips:** You can toggle the "crop" and "move" mode by double clicking on the cropper.

 [⬆ back to top](#table-of-contents)